Arinerron/heaptrace/README.md

                             stderr (default).

 -b <oid>, --break-at=<oid>  Send SIGSTOP to the process at heap operation
-                            specified in `oid` and print instructions to gdb attach to the process.
+                            specified in `oid` and attach the GNU debugger (gdb) to the process.

---break                     Send SIGSTOP to the process on every heap
-                            operation and print instructions to gdb attach.

 -v, --verbose               Print verbose information such as line numbers in
                             source code given the required debugging info is stored in the ELF.
 ```

-For example, if you wanted to attach gdb at operation #6, you would execute:
+For example, if you wanted to automatically attach gdb at operation #6, you would execute:

 ```
 ./heaptrace -b 6 ./my-binary